Stakeholders decry soaring aviation taxes as Nigeria ranks third in Africa

 Stakeholders in the air transport sector have lamented Nigeria’s ranking as the third most expensive country in Africa for international and regional departure taxes.

-Last week, the African Airlines Association, AFRAA, in a report, stated that passengers departing from Nigeria paid an average of $180 in ticket taxes, charges in 2024, which is higher than Chad, Ghana, Liberia, among others.
+Last week, African Airlines Association, AFRAA, in a report, stated that passengers departing from Nigeria paid an average of $180 in ticket taxes, charges and fees in 2024, which is higher than Chad, Ghana and Liberia, among others.

 AFRAA’s report ranked Gabon highest with $297.70 in ticket-related charges, followed by Sierra Leone at $294.00 and Nigeria at $180.00.